-The Jog tab allows a user to "Jog" a motor forward or backward in predefined "Relative" displacements or in "Free Run" (continuous) moves, depending on mode selected.
-In this tab view one can also move to an target position.
+The Jog tab allows a user to "jog" a motor forward or backward in predefined "relative" displacements or in "free run" (continuous) moves, depending on mode selected.
+In this tab view one can also move to an "absolute" target position.

-In the Cycle tab, a user can enter two target position destinations to have the Picomotor cycle between these two points with programmable dwell time between stops and optional number of cycles limit.
+In the Cycle tab, a user can enter two "absolute" position destinations to have the Picomotor cycle between these two points with programmable dwell time between stops and optional number of cycles limit.

-The Terminal tab allows users familiar with the controller's native ASCII commands and syntax to manually type and send commands to the controller, thereby offering maximum flexibility and control.
+The Terminal tab allows users familiar with the controller's ASCII commands to manually type and send commands to the controller, thereby offering maximum flexibility and control.

-Additionally, there are File, View, Setup, and Help menus selections at the top of application screen.
+Additionally, there are File, View, Setup, and Help menus selections at top of application screen.